-If someone has named you in a Last Will and Testament as the executor of his or her Minnesota estate, this means that you are the one whose duty it is to take the estate through probate after the person dies.
-As the executor, you will have many duties, all of which are fiduciary in nature.
-What this means is that you are the person the testator trusted enough to place his or estate into your hands for the purpose of collecting, managing, accounting for and ultimately distributing its assets to the heirs and beneficiaries as specified in the will.
-In other words, in all that you do, you have a fiduciary duty to the heirs and beneficiaries to keep their interests foremost and above your own.
+The executor has many duties, all of which are fiduciary in nature.
+What this means is that he or she is a person the testator trusted enough to place his or estate into your hands for the purpose of collecting, managing, accounting for and ultimately distributing its assets to the heirs and beneficiaries as specified in the will.
+In other words, in all that the executor does, he or she has a fiduciary duty to the heirs and beneficiaries to keep their interests foremost and above the executor's personal or financial interests.

-No one expects you to perform your duties perfectly.
-You are, after all, a human being and human beings occasionally make mistakes.
-Therefore, should you inadvertently make a calculation error or some other unintended mistake, you will not be held accountable for it.
-Only if you deliberately do something against the best interests of the heirs and beneficiaries can one or more of them sue you for breach of your fiduciary duty.
+No one expects the executor to perform his or her duties flawlessly.
+He or she is, after all, a human being and human beings occasionally make mistakes.
+Therefore, should the executor inadvertently make a calculation error or some other unintended mistake, the executor will not usually be held accountable for it.
+Only if the executor deliberately does something against the best interests of the heirs and beneficiaries can one or more of them sue the executor for breach of their duty.

 Common fiduciary breaches